CS-Klasrum/BSCS-19-JBERNAS-WEBSTER/README.md

 ## Up and Running
 -install python 3.5 and above to your pc
 -run this python file to your python IDE
+-This project also is under updating.
+Please be patient to using it.

 ## References
 - https://youtu.be/_lSNIrR1nZU